-9.6 Analog Output
+9.9 Analog Output

-The Model 1931/2931 Series provides an analog output for signal monitoring.
+The Model 1936/2936 Series provides an analog output for signal monitoring.
 The analog output is the actual amplified detector signal and is uncorrected for the effects of the detector's responsivity, calibration, and ZERO.
 The analog output signal is a representation of what the meter "sees" at its input.
 However, the analog output signal may be filtered if the user selects any cutoff frequency from the drop down menu of the analog filter (see paragraph 4.1.6).
-Also, the analog output signal is amplified and scaled to the selected analog output level (see Table 6).
+Also, the analog output signal is amplified and scaled to the selected analog output level (see Table 5).

-The user can select the analog output level, also called Output Range, from the Setup menu.
-The analog output maximum level corresponds to the maximum full-scale input range the meter is set on.
-For example, if one selects the analog output level at 0.5 V into 50 Ω , and the meter is set on 250 mW maximum full-scale input range, the analog output signal will have a transfer function of 250 mW/0.5 V. Therefore, if the analog output BNC is connected to an oscilloscope or voltmeter with 50 Ω input impedance and the user reads 0.25V, the detector power is 125 mW.
+The user can select the analog output level with a command, PM:ANALOG:OUT (see Section 8.3) The analog output maximum level corresponds to the maximum full-scale input range the meter is set on.
+For example, if one selects the analog output level at 0.5 V into 50 Ω , and the meter is set on 250 mW maximum full-scale input range, the analog output signal will have a transfer function of 250 mW/0.5 V. Therefore, if the analog output BNC is connected to an oscilloscope or voltmeter with 50 Ω input impedance and the user reads 0.25 V, the detector power is 125 mW.